 Tourism Research

-In 2023, Patrick joined the Department of Tourism Management at Thompson Rivers University in Kamloops, British Columbia.
+In 2023, Patrick joined the Tourism Department at Thompson Rivers University in Kamloops, British Columbia.

-British Columbia (BC) has developed a reputation as a national leader of tourism innovation as BC's rural and remote communities have increasingly turned to tourism as an economic diversification and regional resilience strategy.
-This presents a unique opportunity for linking tourism and rural sustainability in BC.
+British Columbia (BC) has developed a reputation as a national leader of rural tourism innovation as BC's rural and remote communities have increasingly turned to tourism as an economic diversification and regional resilience strategy.

 Patrick leads a long-term research program which engages with a broad group of tourism stakeholders from across rural British Columbia to co-create sustainable tourism development.
 The research aids policy and planning for a diverse BC rural tourism ecosystem and supports resilient rural communities.